The CBCF Program

 99% of CBCF residents lives have been affected by drugs and/or alcohol.
 As such, CBCF has volunteers that come in weekly to host in-house AA/NA/CA meetings

-Throughout a residents stay, they may take part in various other educational and recreational activities to include;
+Throughout a residents stay, they may take part in various other educational and recreational activities to include:

-Residents are encouraged to attend AA/CA/NA meeting in the community to assist them in their continuing recovery.
+Residents are encouraged to attend AA/CA/NA meetings in the community to assist them in their continuing recovery.
 Residents are also required to complete forty (40) hours of community service as well as to begin job seeking, obtain and maintain employment.
 As mentioned above, residents also attend outside counseling for issues such as mental health, anger management and domestic violence on an as needed basis.